Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 1. Review changes made to the Terraform scripts, particularly in `main.tf`.
 2. Identify any new AWS resources or actions being used.
-3. Update the `credex-core-permissions` policy in the AWS IAM console.
+3. Update the `credex-core-permissions` policy in the AWS IAM console and save a copy [locally](docs/deploy/credex-permissions.json).
 4. Test the deployment process to ensure all necessary permissions are in place.

 ## 5. Infrastructure Management

 We have implemented an automated process that handles both the deployment and verification of the application.
 This process includes the following steps:

-1. Environment selection (if necessary)
+1. Environment selection
 2. AWS credentials verification
 3. Neo4j credentials verification
 4. Terraform deployment